olanrewaju-M-Yusuf/cyberdefender/Multiple-Inputs.md

 When autobake is triggered (e.g. when changing the recipe or the input contents), only the currently displayed input tab is baked.
 To bake all inputs, click on the `Bake!` button to initiate a full bake.

-> If an input hasn't been loaded when Bake is clicked, the input will be ignored.
+> If an input hasn't been fully loaded when Bake is clicked, the input will be ignored.

 #### Bake status
 The bake status is displayed in the output title bar.
 Displayed statistics are: the total number of inputs being baked, the number of pending inputs, and the number of inputs which have finished being baked.